High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Simulations

 \subsection{Evaluation metric: ROC curves with censoring}

 {{time depedent auc}}

-Recalling the definitions of sensitivity and specificity in the ROC curves, we see that in our model, both sensitivity, or the “true positive rate” (TPR), and specificity, or the “false positive rate” (FPR), are also functions that depend on $t$:
+Recalling the definitions of sensitivity and specificity in the ROC curves, we see that in our model, both sensitivity, or the “true positive rate” (TPR), and specificity, or the “true negative rate” (TNR), are also functions that depend on $t$: